nourishing niki logo

 • With your hands or a spatula – combine the crumble ingredients in a bowl until all the ingredients are evenly distributed the set it aside.

-Make the Blueberry Cake
+Make the Vegan Blueberry Cake

-• Preheat your oven to 180°C / 350°F / 160°C fan and line your cake tin with grease-proof paper (I used a 7-inch springform tin.
+• Preheat your oven to 180°C / 350°F / 160°C fan and line your cake tin with grease-proof paper or grease well.

 • Add your oil, milk, syrup, vanilla, lemon juice and zest to a bowl and whisk to combine.
 Set aside.